Do what you know.

-My unique experience over my lifetime had caused me to ask these questions.
+My unique experience over my lifetime had caused me to ponder this question.
 In my early 30’s I recognized that my father’s mental illness and alcoholism had a dramatic impact on my psychology and emotional health.
-I have spent the last 25 years on a path of self-discovery and healing with the help of many talented, insightful and generous teachers.
-My natural instincts and personality have led me to teachers who have worked in the blurred lines between life, creative process and therapy.
+I spent the next few decades on a path of self-discovery and healing with the help of many talented, insightful and generous teachers.
+My natural instincts and personality led me to teachers who have worked in the blurred lines between life, creative process and therapy.
 It was a natural place for my art practice — exploring the creative process, artmaking, and its effect on my psychology, my emotions and ultimately the choices I make in life.

 I am grateful to have found a receptive community for my work.
 There are many artists who have proceeded me in using creative process as a psychological tool.
 The works and personal journeys of Charlie Chaplin, John Cage, Marina Abramovic, Freud, Jung, and others have created an environment where the melding of personal psychology, creative process, and art now has a place in the mainstream.
 There are now organized groups of people who explore and develop creative process as a healing tool.
 I was even surprised to find there was a term to describe my work — therapeutic photography — before I knew what to call it myself.